HJacksons/potato-efficientViT/README.md

 ## Models

 The foundation of this project is the **`EfficientNetV2B3ViT`** hybrid model which combines the strengths of EfficientNetV2B3 and a Vision Transformer.
-This model, defined in `src/models.py` (and typically referenced as `EffNetViT` in `src/configurations.py`), is the primary subject of the research publication due to its promising results in plant disease classification.
+This model, defined in `src/models.py` (and typically referenced as `EffNetViT` in `src/configurations.py`), is the primary subject of the research publication due to its promising results in potato plant disease detection and identification.

 While `EfficientNetV2B3ViT` is the main focus, the framework also includes implementations of other models for comparative analysis, such as:
 - Standard Vision Transformer (`ViT`)